Climate-based zucchini planting guide for Edmonton, Alberta

 Typical crop GDD target 750

-From the usual planting window, Edmonton typically provides about 811 growing degree days for zucchini.
-With a typical crop target of 750, that leaves a heat margin of +61.
-That narrow heat margin means small delays or slower varieties can quickly reduce the odds of timely maturity.
+From the usual planting window, Edmonton typically provides about 832 growing degree days for zucchini.
+With a typical crop target of 750, that leaves a heat margin of +82.
+That heat margin usually gives the crop enough room to finish, but not so much that delays stop mattering.
+Timing and variety choice still affect how comfortably the crop fits.

-When planting later than usual, this table shows how much growing degree day heat is still available from each point in the season.
-As planting gets pushed back, the remaining heat drops and the crop becomes less likely to mature on time.
+If planting later than usual, this table shows how much growing degree day heat is still available from each point in the season.
+It is most useful for judging how much flexibility you still have before the crop starts losing margin.

 Checkpoint Remaining GDD Heat margin Fit vs typical target